Draughts.io

 Giveaway

-Reverse Russian checkers where you must lose all your pieces first.
-The first player to lose all checkers wins.
+Reverse Russian draughts where you must lose all your pieces first.
+The first player to lose all draughts pieces wins.
 Unique tactical challenge.

 Play